 These breakers generally rely on disconnecting the live or ‘hot’ wire in your AC circuit, leaving only the neutral and ground wires connected.
-Because a ship generates electricity in a different way and has a different method of grounding, there is a chance that if the circuit became overloaded, then the power strip’s built-in breaker would work.
+Because a ship generates electricity differently and has a different method of grounding, there is a chance that if the circuit became overloaded, the power strip’s built-in breaker would work.
 But this would not necessarily stop the flow of electricity.

 Ship Wiring is Different

-Ship wiring is symmetric, having two lines, each at 60V and 180 degrees out of phase which produce a 120V AC voltage.
+Ship wiring is symmetric, having two lines, each at 60V and 180 degrees out of phase, producing a 120V AC voltage.